 Cover your vitamin requirements.
 Vitamin B12 is especially important for a vegan lifestyle, and you can check out my other post to read about the astonishing effects of vitamin B12.

 You might also want to take a good quality multi vitamin to supplement your needs.
 To determine what vitamins you need, you should look at your specific profile with a nutritional health specialist.

 It’s important for our health that we keep our bodies active.
 It’s so easy to become sedentary and then complain that we’re piling on the kilos.
 The truth is, we were designed to keep active and if you remember that as part of your lifestyle, you’ll be far less likely to struggle with many age-associated problems.

-When you intermittent dieting however, it’s important to choose your timing carefully.
-For me, doing the type of intermittent fasting that I do means that I don’t really have to worry about it.
-But if you go a whole day fasting, that wouldn’t be the time to go for a run.
+When you intermittent fast however, it’s important to choose your exercise window carefully.
+For me, doing the type of intermittent fasting that I do means that I don’t really have to worry about it, but if you go a whole day fasting, that wouldn’t be the time to go for a run.

 And when you’ve run out of inspiration on Youtube, you can join an online platform for more yoga videos.
 I’ve joined Grokker, which is one of the online platforms.
 It’s a fun place which also includes other forms of exercise apart from yoga.